UPDATED MAY 2017

 For the quicker walks under 4 miles or so, this easy to carry water bottle holder can be shared between you and your dog.
 Just unclip the bowl, push it open, and pour the water in.
 The collapsible bowl comes with a carabiner that easily clips to a belt loop or backpack to keep it out of the way when you aren’t using it.
 Don’t let the size fool you, as long as your dog’s tongue isn’t wider than the opening of the bowl, they will be able to use it.
 You may have to re-fill it more with a larger dog, but the bowl works for all sizes.

 For the more ambitious outing, you’ll need to pack a little more water, and possibly a bigger bowl.
 This is were the dog backpack comes in handy.
 You can throw in multiple water bottles, extra treats, and the frozen bottles I mentioned earlier.
 With this much water, you’ll be good to go for a 5 plus mile hike.
 If your dog is to small to carry the pack, you’ll just have to take a backpack yourself to store the extra water.
 The bowl above made by Kurgo, is a good option to carry with you whether you or your dog is wearing the pack.
 It zips open and close which is nice when you need to stick it in a pocket or backpack and don’t want to get everything wet.
 It also has a snapping loop on the top which will allow you to clip it to a belt loop or a backpack.
+Another popular option is this second portable bowl from Kurgo.
+It is made from food grade silicon and you can crunch it up and stick it in a backpack or pocket as well.
+If you need to fit the travel bowl in an awkward space, this one is more flexible and will do the trick.

 Getting outdoors during the warmer weather is a great way to bond with your dog.
 As long as you take the right precautions, it can be an enjoyable experience for everyone.
 In the next section, I’ll discuss how to keep your dog cool while at home, but also offer some basic advise on the signs and symptoms to look for when you think your dog might be suffering from dehydration or even heat stroke.